 This is not true.

-This narrative was wholly based on the term gain-of-function, appearing in a study from UNC in 2015, as well as a recent study about the novel coronavirus.
+This narrative was wholly based on the term gain of function appearing in a study from UNC in 2015, as well as a recent study about the novel coronavirus.

-Whereas the recent study was about the current virus, it was noting that the virus appeared to have a naturally occurring gain of function related to furin cleavage.
+It was noting that the virus appeared to have a naturally occurring gain of function related to furin cleavage.

 These are not the same thing at all, but a non-scientist had found the word gain of function in both studies, and that constitutes a closed case on Alex's show.

-Alex has asserted it as fact, based on that study from 2015, that Obama sold the virus to China.
+Alex has asserted as fact, based on that study from 2015, that Obama sold the virus to China.

 This is not true.